Maggie Yang: Director of Public Prosecutions

 Yang was formally made Director of Public Prosecutions on 13 August 2021, shortly after being called to the Bar in July 2021 following a 3-month pupillage under Anthony Houghton SC.
 Had she remained a solicitor at the time of her appointment, she would have become the first solicitor to be appointed DPP.
 The U.S. Congressional-Executive Commission on China recommended in July 2022 that Yang be sanctioned for her leading role in political prosecutions.

 Speaking on an RTHK television programme on 23 April 2023, Yang said that "words are weapons" in relation to the national security law, and that if one's speech led other people to commit national security offences, it would be "impossible for them to be unscathed by the law".

+After 32 years in government service, Yang retired from the Department of Justice on 20 May 2026 and was succeeded as director of public prosecutions by Anthony Chau.